geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 Yeah, it's much larger.
 So not sure why they limit it like that.
 The thing with VGPU-Pi that we previously used is there is no such limit, but the trap there is, so you think you're fine and then you export your model and then you run it in Chrome and then you see that, oh, it doesn't work.
-So what we see now is like the reality and VGPU-Pi was not exactly WebGPU, but...
+So what we see now is like the reality and VGPU-Pi was not exactly WebGPU, but..
 I don't know.
 So you can request these limits.
 You can try requesting larger limits.